amuehlem/MISP-RPM/README.md

 is to be able to include our repository on your systems.
 MariaDB will be installed from the official mariadb repository.

 ## Installing MISP
-Use the [installation instructions](INSTALL.md) to install MISP from our repository
+Use the [installation instructions](INSTALL.md) to install MISP from our repository on RHEL7 / CentOS7 Systems Use the [installation instructions for RHEL8](RHEL8.md) to install MISP from our repository on RHEL8 Systems (not checked on CentOS8!)

 ## Upgrading MISP
 See the [upgrading instructions](UPGRADE.md) to upgrade MISP from our repository